Forepaugh Park

 Forepaugh Park was a baseball ground located in Philadelphia, Pennsylvania, at Broad and Dauphin Streets in North Philadelphia.
 It had an estimated capacity of 5,000.
 The ground was home to the Philadelphia Quakers of the Players' League in 1890 and the American Association in 1891.
+The ballpark featured a bicycle track and was a popular velodrome in Philadelphia in the early 1890s.
 The ballpark was owned by and named for Adam Forepaugh and the grounds used for circuses and various types of exhibitions until 1894.
+The property was sold for development and residences constructed in 1895.

+History

-In April 1886, Forepaugh and P.T.
-Barnum joined to present a circus at Forepaugh Park that featured 50 marching elephants, 1,000 horses, a Wild West show, and the skeleton of Jumbo the elephant who had died the previous year.
+In April 1886, Forepaugh and P. T. Barnum joined to present a circus at Forepaugh Park that featured 50 marching elephants, 1,000 horses, a Wild West show, and the skeleton of Jumbo the elephant who had died the previous year.

 Contemporary maps locate the ballpark on the block bounded by North Broad Street (west, third base); Dauphin Street (south, first base); North 13th Street (east, right field); and York Street (north, left field); and with the north-south streets Pembroke (now Watts) Street and Park Avenue penciled in to cut through the ballpark, which they were in 1894 after the block was sold to developers.
+This placed the ballpark just two blocks, corner-to-corner, from the National League Park.

 The ballpark was accessible by six streetcar lines and two blocks from the Reading Railroad's Huntington Street Station.
 The Players League Athletics signed a lease in December 1889 to pay $5,000 rent for the 1890 season.

-Prior to the 1890 season, a new grandstand was erected for the 1890 Players League season.
+Prior to the 1890 season, a new grandstand pavilion was erected for the 1890 Players League season and painted in bright colors.
 During the summer, a new cinder bicycle track was laid down which attracted amateur competitions.

 During the 1890 season, the ballpark was concurrently dubbed "Brotherhood Park", a common practice for the ballfields used by the Players' League clubs.
 The largest crowd was 17,812 on April 30, 1890 when the Athletics hosted the Boston Reds.